toketsupuurin/ExpandedFurnitureSplit/ExpandedFurniture/Expanded Furniture Readme.txt

 Version 3.1
 	* Ranch Bathroom set added.
 (Contains 12 new pieces of art, 12 new items total.)
 	* Ranch Bathtubs and Shower can act as either stand alone pieces or will properly alcove to all reasonably sized blocks.
+	* Wicker Bathroom set added.
+(Contains 11 new pieces of art, 11 new items total.)

 Version 3.01 (Unreleased)
 	* Added a larger version of the Clock Tower Face to the Misc pack for people who have an odd sized space.
 It's 5x5.